 Why dry needling?

-Dry needling improves pain control, normalizes dysfunctions of the motor end plates, and the spots at which nerve impulses are communicated to muscles, and also reduces the muscle tension.
-The main goal of dry needling is releasing the inactivate trigger points to improve range of motion or relieve pain.
+This therapy is designed to control pain, normalise dysfunctions of the motor end plates and the spots at which nerve impulses are communicated to muscles, and reduce muscle tension.
+The main goal is to release the inactivate trigger points to improve range of motion or relieve pain.
 This can also speed up the rehabilitation activity of the patient after an injury or an accident.

 Difference between dry needling and acupuncture

-In Melbourne, many people often confuse dry needling with acupuncture.
-To be precise, dry needling is not acupuncture!
-Acupuncture is a traditional practice based on Chinese customary medicine and is executed by acupuncturists.
-Whereas, dry needling requires effective manual assessment of the neuromuscular system.
+Where acupuncture is a traditional practice based on Chinese customary medicine and is executed by acupuncturists, dry needling requires effective manual assessment of the neuromuscular system.
 It is supported by neurophysiological research and follows the modern Western evidence based medicine principles and treatment technique.

-At Alternative Myotherapy, experts deliver safe and relieving dry needling therapy.
-We have years of experience in providing Myotherapy, Trigger Point Therapy, Remedial Massage etc. in Melbourne.
+Our Brunswick clinic embodies a team of experts who deliver safe and relieving dry needling therapy.
+We have years of experience in providing Myotherapy, Trigger Point Therapy, massage and remedial massage treatments.
 To seek an expert advice you can book an appointment with us!
-You can call us at 0449 698 635 or reach to us at email@example.com.
+You can call us at 0449 698 635 or reach to us at firstname.lastname@example.org.